leobudima/elogii-blog/content/how-to-improve-fleet-dispatching.md

 To raise capacity, and without the use of technology, many resorted to expanding their fleets.
 Which, in turn, led to unexpected costs and capital investments in an already uncertain time.

-Those that used technology, however, were better prepared to handle the crisis.
+Those that used technology were better prepared to handle the crisis.
 And instead of raising the number of drivers or vehicles, they raised the capacity of their fleet.

-By using software, you can monitor how many orders each vehicle picks-up at a depot.
+By using software, you can monitor how many orders each vehicle picks up at a depot.
 It also means that you have a clear overview of idle space in each vehicle.

 To [**improve last-mile delivery when demand exceeds capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/), all you have to do is reduce idle space and raise the order volume per vehicle.